...

 Temporary orders address immediate concerns at the start of a case.
 These hearings establish arrangements for children, finances, and property while the case progresses.

 Before a hearing, courts typically encourage mediation.
 This approach allows both parties to negotiate agreements suited to their unique circumstances.
-Judges often prefer mediation because it reduces the court’s workload and delivers personalised solutions.
+Judges often prefer mediation because it reduces the court’s workload and delivers personalized solutions.

 Discovery Disputes